 - Using fuel-efficient vehicles or shifting to electric vehicles

-- Making use of recyclable and efficient packaging.
+- Making use of rigid boxes wholesale.
 For example, Walmart calculates the “Green Quotient” of product packaging that is based on several attributes such as usage of recycled substances, greenhouse gas emissions, product to packaging ratio, and so on.
 This will prevent millions of pounds of debris that end up in landfills every year.

 - Integrating renewable technologies to power warehouse’s energy needs